TravelReg/aws-website-cicd/README.md

 # AWS Website CI/CD Project

-This project is a simple AWS-hosted static website with a visitor counter.
+This project is an AWS-hosted static website with a visitor counter.
 It shows how to deploy a front-end app to Amazon S3 and CloudFront, connect it to a serverless API, and automate deployments with GitHub Actions.

 ## What it does